AlexFalappa/hmagen/README.md

 * A classification can be generated too
 * Up to two `EOBrowseInformation` objects can be generated: thumbnail and quicklook
 * Option to link thumbnail and quicklook attributes (same index in the list of values)
-* Footprint can be restricted to a geographical range (min/max lat/lon)
+* Footprint can be restricted to a geographical range (min/max lat/lon), quick choice via presets
 * Generated GetRecordsResponse can be without leading spaces and optionally wrapped in SOAPV1.1 or SOAPV1.2 envelopes
 * Import/Export of generation settings
 * Generation in worker thread with progress notification